 Cardrona ski passes and prices

-Why ski at Cardrona
+Why ski at Cardrona?

-Unlike Treble cone, it’s the perfect mountain to learn to ski on with a highly rated ski school.
+Unlike Treble Cone, it’s the perfect mountain to learn to ski on with a highly-rated ski school.
 There are also plenty of beginner runs.
-For the more experienced skier and snowboarders, there are terrain parks, half-pipes, and challenging black runs.
-In fact, Cardrona delivers the Southern Hemisphere’s most extensive terrain park facilities.
-The backcountry terrain is great here too for all you expert skiers.
+For the more experienced skiers and snowboarders, there are also terrain parks, half-pipes, and challenging black runs.

-Offering a whopping 8 food and beverage options you’re spoiled for choice!
+Offering a whopping 8 food and beverage options, you’re spoiled for choice!
 You can choose from a pizzeria on Captain’s Basin to a noodle bar on the top floor of the Snow Sports HQ.
 In the Base building there’s casual dining downstairs, and upstairs is The Mezz which offers table-service dining.

 You can book your Cardrona lift pass here!